marianmeres/searchable/README.md

 With prefix and fuzzy search the results are ordered by their matched words closeness to the query words (using Levenshtein distance and "best naive effort").

+Note that fuzzy search with short input query words and generated n-grams may produce not so usable results.

 ## Real world example
 See https://searchable.meres.sk/example/